debbiemarkslab/SeqDesign/README.md

 SeqDesign is a generative, unsupervised model for biological sequences.
-It is capable of learning functional constraints from unaligned sequences in order to predict the effects of mutations including indels, and generate novel sequences.
+It is capable of learning functional constraints from unaligned sequences in order to predict the effects of mutations and generate novel sequences, including insertions and deletions.
+For more information, check out the [biorxiv preprint](https://doi.org/10.1101/757252).

 ## Installation